figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_QUERY.md

 If you have any feedback, reach out on [Discord](https://figment.io/devchat)!

-If you want to keep learning about The Graph, we have more advanced tutorials on [Figment Learn](https://learn.figment.io/protocols/thegraph).
+If you want to keep learning about The Graph, NEAR, or Ceramic, we have more advanced tutorials on [Figment Learn](https://learn.figment.io/protocols/).